universal-packages/universal-variable-replacer/README.md

 // > 'NODE_ENV: test, TS_JEST: 1, JEST_WORKER_ID: {{ JEST_WORKER_ID }}'
 ```

-## replaceEnv()
+## replaceVars()

-Replace matches in the string with node env variables.
+Replace matches in the string with values provided in an object form.

 ```js
 import { replaceVars } from '@universal-packages/variable-replacer'